HL7/US-Core/input/pagecontent/conformance-expectations.md

 To claim conformance to a US Core Profile US Core Servers **SHALL**:

-  - Be able to populate all profile data elements that mandatory - in other words, have a minimum cardinality >= 1 -  and/or flagged as *Must Support* as defined by that profile’s StructureDefinition.
+  - Be able to populate all profile data elements that are mandatory - in other words, have a minimum cardinality >= 1 -  and/or flagged as *Must Support* as defined by that profile’s StructureDefinition.
   - Conform to the [US Core Server Capability Statement] expectations for that profile’s type.

 ### Mandatory Elements